perotan/thj-waypoints/README.md

 # Waypoint and Echo Map -- The Heroes Journey

-I often see questions in OOC chats asking where waypoints and echoes are located, so I created a map.
+I often see questions in ooc chats asking where waypoints and echoes are located, so I created a map.
 I hope it helps someone.
 That said, it’s still in a fairly rough state, and I plan to update it on a whim as errors or new discoveries arise.